JosephStew-art/ROS2-SLAM-PROJECT/Docs/User Guide.md

 ```

 ## Component Installation and Wiring
 Consult the image of the system in the root README.md file that shows the positioning of the components.
-Follow the wiring diagram in x to connect the components together.
+Follow the wiring diagram in [Wiring Diagram](https://github.com/JosephStew-art/ROS2-SLAM-PROJECT/blob/main/Docs/Wiring%20Diagram.png) to connect the components together.